mvolkmann/blog/src/swift/SwiftUI.md

 ## Getting Started

-- open Xcode which includes Swift and SwiftUI
+- Open Xcode which includes Swift and SwiftUI.
-- select "Create a new Xcode project"
+- Select "Create a new Xcode project".
-- select an Application type such as "App" and click "Next"
+- Select an Application type such as "App" and click "Next".
-- enter a Product Name
+- Enter a Product Name.
-- select a Team such as "your name (Personal Team)"
+- Select a Team such as "your name (Personal Team)".
-- enter an Organization Identifier such as your email address
+- Enter an Organization Identifier such as your email address.
-- select the Interface such as "SwiftUI"
+- Select an Interface such as "SwiftUI".
-- select the Language such as "Swift"
+- Select a Language such as "Swift".
-- check "Use Core Data" to enable persisting data in a local database
+- Check "Use Core Data" to enable persisting data in a local database.
-- check "Include Tests" to get a jump start on enable writing unit tests
+- Check "Include Tests" to get a jump start on enable writing unit tests.
-- click "Next"
+- Click "Next".
-- select the directory where the project will be stored and click "Create"
+- Select the directory where the project will be stored and click "Create".

 The new project will have the following structure and files: